dbmcclain/Astronomy/README.md

 - Compute siderial time at Greenwich for given epoch.
 - To get the LMST anywhere else, add your longitude to this result.
 - `(to-hms (gmst +j2000+)) => (HMS 6 39 52.271)`
-- Validated to within 1ms against USNO for 50 years, beginning epoch 2000-05-24T00:00:00Z, incrementing by 365d.
+- Validated to within a few μsec of USNO for 50 years, beginning epoch 2000-05-24T00:00:00Z, incrementing by 365d.
   - mean ≈ 0.47μs, sigma ≈ 28μs
-  - Bias likely results from our using UTC instead of UT1 and TT.
+  - validation used UTC instead of the proper UT1 and TT
 ![GMST Validation](https://github.com/dbmcclain/Astronomy/assets/3160577/2b84d301-b82c-4469-abd2-185679211598)